 You might know me already, in which case Hello!

 windswept North Antrim Coast.

 If you have stumbled across me by accident, you might want to know a bit about me, my background and my writing.
-OK here goes I have self-published two novels and the third will be ready by June 2021.
-I also produced a children’s book called Flash the Tiny Teenage Tortoise, a fundraiser for homeless people.
-And now I’m keen to share my experiences and my books, of course.
+OK here goes.
+I have published three novels and produced a children’s book called Flash the Tiny Teenage Tortoise, a fundraiser for homeless people.
+And now I’m starting a collection of short stories, many of which will be based around the characters in my novels.
+But for now I’m keen to share my experiences with you and to share my books, of course.